 Does Horny Goat Weed Improve Testosterone Levels?

-Yes, horny goat weed is one type of herb that has been clinically shown to improve testosterone levels.
+Yes, horny goat weed improves testosterone levels.
 But it also seems to work better in combination with other herbs like Ginseng and ginger.